OnceYT/dpy-paginator/README.md

 # dpy-paginator

 This is the development branch, for v1.0.0 documentation, visit [here](https://github.com/OnceYT/dpy-paginator/tree/v1.0.0).
+Open to suggestions, contact via the sources on my [site](https://onceyt.github.io/)

 <details>
 <summary><strong>Table of contents</strong></summary>